Skip Global navigation and goto content

 There was a $3 million dollar operating budget and approximately 150 employees.
 The services that were provided included:

-• maternity and family planning
+• Maternity and family planning

 • TB